-21. Peer-on-peer abuse including sexualised abuse
+22. Child-on Child abuse including sexualised abuse

-Peer-on-peer abuse is defined as abuse between children.
+Child-onChild abuse is defined as abuse between children.

-Skerton St Luke's CE School has a zero-tolerance approach to abuse, including peer-onpeer abuse.
+Skerton St Luke's CE School has a zero-tolerance approach to abuse, including child-on-child abuse.

-Skerton St Luke's CE School will refer to specific guidance in Keeping Children Safe in Education Part five: Child on Child Sexual Violence and Sexual Harassment and Lancashire Procedures.
+Skerton St Luke's CE School will refer to the specific guidance in Keeping Children Safe in Education Part five: Child on Child Sexual Violence and Sexual Harassment and Lancashire Procedures.
 5.31 Peer Abuse (proceduresonline.com)

-All staff will be aware that peer-on-peer abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
+All staff will be aware that child-on-child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
 All staff will be aware of the indicators of peer-on-peer abuse, how to identify it, and how to respond to reports.
 All staff will also recognise that even if no cases have been reported, this is not an indicator that peer-on-peer abuse is not occurring.
 All staff will speak to the DSL if they have any concerns about peer-on-peer abuse.